ZachPerkitny/craigslist-listings/README.md

 ```

 ### Adding Keywords
-If you want to receive notifications for specific category/keyword pairs, insert a row
+If you want to get listings for specific category/keyword pairs, insert a row
 into the `keywords` table and the listings will be scraped on the next invocation of
 `get_craigslist_listings`.